nowatermelon/skyrim/README.md

 ## Updating
 Check [Changelog](https://github.com/nowatermelon/skyrim/blob/main/Changelog.md) for useful information.

-The steps are the same as installing , you can use the same paths, provided that you have kept the previous `downloads` folder.
+The steps are the same as installing, you can use the same paths, provided that you have kept the previous `downloads` folder.

 Any custom files not included in the modlist ***will be deleted*** during updates.
 To keep the mods you've added, you must add the [NoDelete] prefix to their names.